 Mix sugar in with the strawberries; let stand for 1 hour.
 When ready to serve, cut cake into eight wedges.
 Take one slice and lay it on its side on a plate.
 Using a slotted spoon, top with 1/2 cup of strawberries.
 Add a generous tablespoonful of Cool Whip, then drizzle a tablespoonful of the strawberry juice over all.
 Makes 8 portions.

 Start by mixing strawberry jello with 1-1/2 cups of cold water and then stir until granules have dissolved.
 After that, place in your cooler and allow to set partially–perhaps one hour.
+Keep checking every twenty minutes or so.
 Finally, remove from cooler and mix in the Cool Whip.
 Fold in strawberries and portion dessert out into 8 plastic glasses.
 Serve immediately.

 Food Without Fire Snacks: